airyhq/airy/docs/docs/sources/google.md

 <SuccessBox>

 Once the verification process has been completed, Google's Business Messages will immediately start sending events to your Airy Core instance 🎉

 </SuccessBox>

 ## Connecting Google's Business Messages to your Airy Core instance

-After the configuration, send a request to the [Channels endpoint](/api/endpoints/channels#google) to connect Google's Business Messages source to your instance.
+After the configuration, you can connect Google's Business Messages source to your instance by sending a request to the [Channels endpoint](/api/endpoints/channels#google).

 <ButtonBox
 icon={() => <BoltSVG />}